FiB3/ssjs-vsc/README.md

 ### Project Setup

 You can start using this extension for basic features right away.
-However in order to use support for rapid Cloud-page development, you install connection to SFMC.
+However in order to use support for rapid Cloud-page development, you must install connection to SFMC.
 This connection consists of Installed Package, Cloud Page & Text Resource.

-You can see a guide using `SSJS: Show Setup Walkthrough` command for the default functionality.
-It takes just five minutes.
+You can see a guide using the new `SSJS: Show Config` command for interactive config or `SSJS: Show Setup Walkthrough` command for setup guide.

-**Setup Cheatsheet:**
-1) Create Installed Package (preferably your own).
-2) Create your own Cloud Page and Cloud Text Resource in SFMC.
-3) Run `SSJS: Create Config` command withing VSCode to create your setup file (and store SFMC Credentials safely).
-4) Run the `SSJS: Install Dev Page` command that will help you to deploy your Dev environment in Web Studio.
-5) Save content of `.vscode/dploy.me.` files to Cloud Page and Text resource - don't forget to Publish.

 ## Development